Some might die for a good person, Jesus died for sinners

 Paul says, “One man sinned.
 Death came into our world, as a result” (5:12).
 Some Bible experts use statements like this to talk about something called Original Sin.
 As the theory goes, Adam’s first sin somehow affected everyone who came after him.
 It’s as though he somehow spiritually contaminated us all.
 We might think of it as a genetic disorder that has a 100% chance of getting passed onto our kids and grandkids.
 But instead of passing along physically, it seems to move in the realm of the spirit.
 Original Sin is not a theological slam dunk.
 Not everyone buys into the idea.
 What do you think about it?

 Paul says something that doesn’t seem to make a whole lot of sense to some people.
 “So sin was in the world long before the Jewish law showed up.
 But people weren’t held accountable for breaking the law because it didn’t exist yet” (5:13).
 Oh yeah?
 Tell it to Sodom and Gomorrah.
-That took place several hundred years before Moses delivered the Jewish law.
+The Bible says God destroyed those cities several hundred years before Moses delivered the Jewish law.
 Paul knew this.
 So what do you think he was talking about?
 Go ahead and guess.
 Bible scholars have to do it.
 Here are a few guesses to prime the pump.

 - It makes no sense at all.
 And we probably shouldn’t try to make it make sense.
 How could it possibly be that “people weren’t held accountable” (5:13) yet “They did die, however” (5:14)?